By Angela Dorsey

 We at Dorsey Wealth Management take your concerns regarding your financial matters seriously.
 We know how important your bottom line is when it comes to the future of your business and the fulfillment of your dreams.
 Schedule a free introductory 30-minute phone call to find out exactly how we can help keep you on track and accelerate your current financial practices for bigger results.

-About AngelaAngela Dorsey is the founder and fiduciary wealth manager at Dorsey Wealth Management, a fee-only financial planning firm helping successful women prepare for retirement.
+About AngelaAngela Dorsey is the founder and fiduciary financial advisor at Dorsey Wealth Management, a fee-only financial planning firm helping successful women prepare for retirement.
 Angela earned a BS in computer science from Loyola Marymount University, an MBA from UCLA Anderson School of Management and spent 20 years as a Senior Compensation Specialist in large corporations before becoming a Certified Financial Planner™ (CFP®) and a Registered Investment Advisor (RIA).
 That background gave her the tools to couple with her passion of empowering women to make the best financial decisions possible.
 Angela lives in Torrance, California with her husband and two children.
 She enjoys spending time at the beach or surrounded by nature.
 To learn more about Angela, connect with her on LinkedIn.